 When stocking your cupboard with household cleaning supplies, don’t forget the all-purpose cleaner.
 A staple in any clean household, all-purpose cleaner assists in the removal of dirt, grime, and stains from surfaces like wood, glass, and tile.
-But if you have pets or kids — or if you’re simply concerned about the nature of the chemicals in your environment — you might want to opt for a natural all-purpose cleaner.
+If you have pets or kids — or if you’re simply concerned about the nature of the chemicals in your environment — you might want to opt for a natural all-purpose cleaner.

 Natural cleaners consist of gentle ingredients that are safer for humans and animals than many commercial cleaners.
 Before you hit the “add to cart” button, however, there are some factors to consider.
 For example, if you’re sensitive to smells, you may want to avoid a natural cleaner with a scent.
 It’s also wise to find out whether the cleaner is considered to be antibacterial and how effectively it works on stubborn grime.